MATTALUI/miscapi/api/controllers/autolog/README.md

 ### Entities
 ##### User
 `User` objects exist within the global `MISCAPI` domain, and so are not directly accessible via the `auto-log` application namespace.
 However, these are the relevant relationships that exist within the `auto-log` scope.
+For more on managing `User` objects, see the [global MISCAPI documentation](../../../README.md).

 |Key|Type|Required|Description|
 |---|----|--------|-----------|